thebithead/nuodb-operator/README.md

 ## Install the NuoDB Operator

-To install the NuoDB Operator into your Kubernetes cluster, follow the steps indicated for the appropriate Kubernetes Distribtion you are using.
+To install the NuoDB Operator into your Kubernetes cluster, follow the steps indicated for the appropriate Kubernetes Distribution you are using.

 ### Red Hat OpenShift v4.x